-(1) Unaudited pro forma per share information gives effect to the Corporate Conversion, the Corporate Reorganization, the Stock Payment, our sale of shares of common stock in this offering at an assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us and the application of the net proceeds of this offering as set forth under "Use of Proceeds."
+- (1) Unaudited pro forma per share information gives effect to the Corporate Conversion, the Corporate Reorganization, the Stock Payment, our sale of shares of common stock in this offering, and after deducting the underwriting discount and estimated offering expenses payable by us and the application of the net proceeds of this offering as set forth under "Use of Proceeds."
 Pursuant to the Corporate Conversion, all of our outstanding equity interests were converted into shares of common stock.
-This pro forma data is presented for informational purposes only and does not purport to represent what our net income (loss) or net income (loss) or net income (loss) per share actually would have been had the offering and use of proceeds therefrom occurred on January 1, 2020 or to project our net income (loss) or net income (loss) per share for any future period.
+This pro forma data is presented for informational purposes only and does not purport to represent what our net income (loss) or net income (loss) per share actually would have been had the offering and use of proceeds therefrom occurred on January 1, 2020 or to project our net income (loss) or net income (loss) per share for any future period.